500 Level Courses

 AN 505 Asian Development: The Case of Women (Area)

-How women’s lives in China, Japan, and India have been affected by economic development and social change.
-Women’s education, health, child rearing, and labor force participation are considered in the context of socioeconomic and cultural influences.
-4 cr.
-Cross-listed for minor in Women’s Studies.
+This course focuses on how women’s lives in China, Japan, and India have been affected by economic development and social change.
+Women’s education, health, family roles, childrearing, and labor force participation are considered in the context of socioeconomic and cultural influences.
+SS 4 cr.
+[Counts towards Women’s, Gender & Sexuality Studies and Asian Studies Minors]

 AN 510 Proposal Writing for Social Science Research

+Prereq: Consent of instructor; required of undergraduate honors students.
 This course is designed for graduate students in the social sciences and humanities who are preparing proposals for research.
 It is a requirement for undergraduates seeking honors in the anthropology department and is open (with instructor approval) to other advanced undergraduates with plans to pursue field-based research projects.
 The purpose of the course is to take student interests and turn them into answerable research questions.
 The main goal is the production of a project proposal.
 The proposal will make clear the student’s research question, offer a hypothetical answer, show why the question is academically interesting, present a research methodology, and include a working bibliography.
 In order to facilitate student research, the course will also include an introduction to the BU Institutional Review Board (IRB)’s requirements and review procedures for social science research.
+SS 4 cr.

 AN 515 Authenticity and Identity

-Explores the idea of the authentic self in Western culture in readings from authors such as Montesquieu, Hegel, Rousseau, Diderot, Moliere, and Nietzsche.
-Historical and cross-cultural perspective is provided through examples from medieval Europe, Pakistan, America, Bali, and China.
-4 cr.
+This course explores the idea of the authentic self in Western culture using readings from authors such as Montesquieu, Hegel, Rousseau, Diderot, Moliere, and Nietzsche.
+An historical and cross-cultural perspective is provided through examples from medieval Europe, Pakistan, America, Bali, and China.
+SS 4 cr.

 AN 519 Kinship

-Marriage, the family, and the use of kinship principles in human social organization.
+This course takes up marriage, the family, and the use of kinship principles in human social organization.
 Examines moral and legal rules and social customs affecting alliance, descent, filiation, residence, inheritance, and property rights.
-4 cr.
-Cross-listed for minor in Women’s Studies.
+SS 4 cr.
+[Counts towards minor in Women’s, Gender & Sexuality Studies]

 AN 520 Nilotic Peoples: African Culture in Depth (Area)

-Prereq: senior standing or consent of instructor.
-Explores classic and contemporary studies of Nilotic- and Bantu-speaking cultures of the middle and upper Nile (Nuer, Dinka, Shilluk, Luo, and others) and through them, a British African tradition of ethnography and theory central to anthropology.
-4 cr.
+This course explores classic and contemporary studies of Nilotic- and Bantu-speaking cultures of the middle and upper Nile (Nuer, Dinka, Shilluk, Luo, and others) and through them, the British African tradition of ethnography and theory central to anthropology.
+SS 4 cr.
+[Counts towards African Studies Minor]

-Introduction to language in its social context.
-Methodological and theoretical approaches to sociolinguistics.
-Linguistic variation in relation to situation, gender, socioeconomic class, linguistic context, and ethnicity.
-Integrating micro- and macro-analysis from the conversational level to societal language planning.
-(Formerly CAS LX 520.)
-4 cr.
+An introduction to language in its social context.
+The course focuses on methodological and theoretical approaches to sociolinguistics.
+Topics of reading and discussion include linguistic variation in relation to situation, gender, socioeconomic class, linguistic context, and ethnicity.
+Lectures integrate micro- and macro-analysis from the conversational level to societal language planning.
+SS 4 cr.

 AN 524 Seminar: Language and Culture Contacts in Contemporary Africa